How to Count If Cell Contains Number in Excel (5 Smart Ways)

 How to Count If Cell Contains Number in Excel: 5 Smart Ways

-To make it more simple to understand, I have used the following table where I have arranged some dresses in the Product, Size, and Price columns.
-I have both text and number variables in the Size column.
-Here, I would like to count the number of cells based on the numbers in this column.
+We have used the following table where we have arranged some dresses in the Product, Size, and Price columns.
+Let’s count the number of cells with numbers in the Size column.

 Dataset to Count If Cell Contains Number